-Directors' compensation is generally not dependent on the Company's financial results.
+Directors' compensation is generally not dependent on the Company's financial results or achievement of other goals or targets.
 Consistent with their role and responsibilities, directors are not eligible for variable compensation for their membership of the Board or the Audit Committee.